-APPENDIX C

-TEST PROCEDURE CRITERIA FOR THE INDEPENDENT ASSURANCE (IA) PROGRAM
+APPENDIX C TEST PROCEDURE CRITERIA FOR THE INDEPENDENT ASSURANCE (IA) PROGRAM

 Within each table listed below, there are critical core tests to be witnessed.
-These are designated by double asterisks ().
-As a minimum requirement, each certified technician must be witnessed on the core tests and participate in replicate tests annually to comply with the Independent Assurance program.
+These are designated by double asterisks (\\).
+As a minimum requirement, each certified technician performing a critical core test must be witnessed on the core tests and participate in replicate tests annually to comply with the Independent Assurance program.